-Amy Erdman Farrell, a professor of American Studies and Women’s and Gender Studies at Dickinson College and author of Fat Shame contends that if we accepted the word ‘fat’ into our vocabulary, it would no longer hold negative moral value.
-She writes that we see it as our right to rid fat people of their fat, which is akin to encouraging black people to bleach their skin to fight racism or to convert Jews to Christianity to challenge anti-Semitism.
+Amy Erdman Farrell, a professor of American Studies and Women’s and Gender Studies at Dickinson College and author of Fat Shame, contends that if we accepted the word ‘fat’ into our vocabulary, it would no longer hold negative moral value.
+She writes that we see it as our right to rid fat people of their fat, which is akin to encouraging black people to bleach their skin to fight racism or convert Jews to Christianity to challenge anti-Semitism.
 She feels that shows such as The Biggest Loser debase people.
-Farrell states that we often confuse fitness with “not fat,” and describe it in terms of being something that can be seen, such as six-pack abs.
+Farrell states that we often confuse fitness with “not fat,” and describe it as something that can be seen, such as six-pack abs.
 In reality, less visibly apparent markers such as blood tests or EKGs would be more likely to tell the real story.

-Medical fat shaming refers to when a doctor is unable to see past obesity, even when a patient’s symptoms are completely unrelated.
+Medical fat-shaming refers to when a doctor is unable to see past obesity, even when a patient’s symptoms are completely unrelated.
 Doctors have reportedly blamed obesity for conditions such as a chronic cough, broken legs, and strep throat.
 Medical fat-shaming and weight bias have been well-documented in research on doctors, nurses, psychologists, dietitians, and medical students.
 As published in a Huffington Post article, recommendations for overweight people seeking medical care include:

 - Explain to the doctor that you’re uncomfortable with your interactions.

-- Bring articles about how weight stigma affects medical care
+- Bring articles about how weight stigma affects medical care to your appointments.

 - Ask to speak to a patient advocate about specific incidents or interactions.